evkx/evkx.github.io/content/models/citroën/ë-c3_aircross/ë-c3_aircross/_index.md

 ### Sensors & Cameras

 This model uses cameras, radar, and ultrasonic sensors for the driver assist systems.
-Up to one [radar sensors](../../../../technology/sensorsandcameras/radar/), one [cameras](../../../../technology/sensorsandcameras/cameras/), and four [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) register everything that happens in the vehicle's environment.
+Up to one [radar sensors](../../../../technology/sensorsandcameras/radar/), one [cameras](../../../../technology/sensorsandcameras/cameras/), and four [ultrasonic sensors](../../../../technology/sensorsandcameras/ultrasonic/) monitor the vehicle’s surroundings.

 {{<evkxdisplayaddarticle />}}